playfulprogramming/playfulprogramming/content/blog/component-reference/index.md

-This code is getting a bit out of hand, let's move our context menu code into it's own component.
+This code is _functional_, but this code is getting a bit out of hand, let's move our context menu code into it's own component.

 <!-- tabs:start -->